Hiram Wesley Evans: Early national leadership

-Under Evans' leadership, the Klan became active in Indiana and Illinois, rather than focusing on the Southeast, as it had done in the past.
+Under Evans's leadership, the Klan became active in Indiana and Illinois, rather than focusing on the Southeast, as it had done in the past.
 It also grew in Michigan, where 40,000 members, more than half its total, lived in Detroit.
 It became characterized as an organization prominent in urban areas of the Midwest, where it attracted native-born Americans competing for industrial jobs with recent immigrants.
 It also attracted members in Nebraska, Colorado, Oregon and Washington.

 Evans appointed Stephenson, his early collaborator, as kleagle and Grand Dragon of Indiana.
 The relationship between the two leaders quickly became acrimonious; Stephenson clashed with Evans over the distribution of membership fees and became embittered after Evans refused to help fund the purchase of a school in Indiana.
 Although Stephenson believed Evans had deliberately thwarted his attempt to purchase the school to limit his power, Evans unexpectedly promoted Stephenson to Grand Dragon of the "northern realm" in July 1923.

 Historian Leonard Joseph Moore of McGill University contends that Evans paid particular attention to the Indiana Klan out of financial self-interest since it was the largest state branch.

 The political scientist Arnold S. Rice writes that Evans also worked on a series of changes, advertised as reforms, to the Klan structure and sought to promote a positive public opinion of the Klan; Evans felt that his organization should be able to reach out to those who were "struggling with the moral decay and economic distress of the 20th century."
 He increased the Klan's surveillance of members before and after initiation, expelling those considered to be of "questionable morals."
 He also worked to increase Klan involvement in local policing and denounced acts of violence committed by Klan members, promoting the Klan as a symbol of lawfulness.
 Those efforts, although successful in reducing the number of attacks, were ultimately unable to sway public opinion in the Klan's favor.